Find Grad Schools

 15 Yearly Graduations

 University of Massachusetts Amherst is the 2nd most popular school in the nation for students seeking a master's degree in microbiology.
 Each year, around 31,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,591 per year, while in-state graduate students, on average, pay $14,723 per year.
+The average in-state tuition for full-time undergraduates is $16,186 per year, while in-state graduate students, on average, pay $14,364 per year.
 During the most recent year for which we have data, 15 people received their master's degree in microbiology from UMass Amherst.
-About 45% of this group were women, and 27% were students from an underrepresented racial-ethnic group.
+Of these students, 57% were women and 24% were members of underrepresented racial-ethnic groups.

 #3